 Federal and State Income Tax Withholding Instructions

-You can indicate your tax withholding preferences by completing the Benefit Recipient’s Withholding Preference Certificate.
-This form and pertinent schedules of the federal and state tax withholding tables are provided below for your convenience.
+You can indicate your tax withholding preferences by completing the Withholding Preference Certificate.
+This form allows you to choose separate preferences for federal and Oklahoma state taxes.

-- You may specify that you do not want federal or state income tax deducted from your benefit.
+You may specify that you do not want taxes deducted from your benefit.

-- You may elect to have specific "allowances claimed" by indicating your marital status and number of allowances.
+You may elect to have specific “allowances claimed” by indicating your marital status and number of allowances.
 By doing this, OPERS will determine the amount, if any, to be withheld based on current federal and state withholding tables.
+You may also elect to withhold an additional dollar amount to be withheld.

-A new Withholding Preference Certificate form may be completed at any time to change future withholdings.
+A new Withholding Preference Certificate may be completed at any time to change future withholdings.